rusili/AC-Android/lessons/env-and-tools/README.md

 4. Enter your name and choose a user name.
 5. Create a password.
 6. You should be brought to the web app, ready to go!
+7. Download and install desktop client from http://slack.com
+8. Optionally install the mobile client.

 ## Setup Canvas Account